ota-meshi/eslint-plugin-lodash-template/docs/rules/html-comment-content-newline.md

+---
+pageClass: "rule-details"
+sidebarDepth: 0
+title: "lodash-template/html-comment-content-newline"
+description: "require or disallow a line break before and after HTML comment contents"
+---
+# lodash-template/html-comment-content-newline
-# require or disallow a line break before and after HTML comment contents (lodash-template/html-comment-content-newline)
+> require or disallow a line break before and after HTML comment contents

 - :gear: This rule is included in `"plugin:lodash-template/recommended-with-html"` and `"plugin:lodash-template/all"`.
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.